The Black Dahlia Murder – Nightbringers Review

 Also, the album only has 9 songs on the standard edition, which may disappoint some, but to be honest, I prefer brevity of this quality over filler.

 Nightbringers should more than please all metal fans and is a goto example of how awesome the genre can be in the right hands.
 It’s undoubtedly TBDM’s best album to date, combining all the elements they’ve perfected over the years resulting in a well-crafted onslaught of dark shadowy evil.
 With its timely October release, it should be everyone’s official soundtrack for the 2017 Halloween season.

 The Rebel Domain Score:

-Nightbringers is TBDM’s best album to date, combining all the elements they’ve perfected over the years into a well-crafted onslaught of dark shadowy evil.
+Nightbringers is one of TBDM’s best albums to date, combining all the elements they’ve perfected over the years into a well-crafted onslaught of dark shadowy evil.